mirsazzathossain/BDLensing/CONTRIBUTING.md

 ## Push changes to your forked repository on GitHub
 1. Pull from upstream using `git pull upstream main`.
+2. **Never do `git push upstream main`.** This will push your changes to the main repository, which is not what you want to do.
-2. Fix any merge conflicts.
+3. Fix any merge conflicts.
 There should not be any merge conflicts, if everyone is modifying only the files for their own lens systems.
-3. Push the changes to your forked repository on GitHub using `git push origin main`.
+4. Push the changes to your forked repository on GitHub using `git push origin main`.

 ## Send a pull Request to the main repository